10 English Idioms about Negotiations (with Meanings & Example Sentences)

 Sit on the fence

-• You need to decide who you will vote for.
-You can’t sit on the fence forever.
+• It’s time to make a decision — you can’t sit on the fence forever.

 My Lingua Academy